-HoloLens blends the holographic with the "real" world, placing holograms in your surroundings.
-A holographic app window "hangs" on the wall, a holographic ballerina spins on the tabletop, bunny ears sit on top of your unwitting friend’s head.
-When you’re using an immersive game or app, the holographic world will spread to fill your surroundings but you’ll still be able to see and move around the space.
+HoloLens blends the holographic with the real world, placing holograms in your surroundings.
+A holographic app window hangs on the wall, a holographic ballerina spins on the tabletop, bunny ears sit on top of your unwitting friend’s head.
+When you’re using an immersive game or app, the holographic world will spread to fill your surroundings but you can still see and move around the space.

 The holograms you place will stay where you’ve put them, even if you turn off your device.